alexrudnick/dissertation/BURNDOWN.md

   * be able to draw curves of word training data size versus accuracy
   * make sure results reported in baseline" chapter are generated on the same test sets and same process as "monolingual"
+  * do we need to rerun es-en and en-es for that reason? probably?

 ## multilingual
   * train systems to target any other European languages we can get a